easpaas/CS-Build-Week-1/react/game_of_life/README.md

 ## Project Purpose
 ```
-This project simulates celluar automaton by allowing users to <br/>
+This project simulates celluar automaton by allowing users to <br />
-visualize the process of how cells interact with one another, <br/>
+visualize the process of how cells interact with one another, <br />
 under a specific set of rules.
 ```